LitiumAB/Education/Developer Education/README.md

 The developer education can be done as a self study course or by attending scheduled or on-demand classroom training.

-The scheduled classroom training is avaliable at https://www.litium.se/utbildning.
+The scheduled classroom training is avaliable at [litium.se](https://www.litium.se/utbildning).

 All tasks are tested in Windows only, Litium currently do not give support or training when doing the education using a non Windows environment.

 ## Self study - Getting started

-Go through the edcucation slides at https://litiumdev-slides.svc.litiumlab.se (the slides are hosted [here on GitHub](./Presentation) so if you find anything that needs to be fixed please create an Issue or submit a pull request).
+Go through the [edcucation slides](https://litiumdev-slides.svc.litiumlab.se) (the slides are hosted [here on GitHub](./Presentation) so if you find anything that needs to be fixed please create an Issue or submit a pull request).

 Do the development tasks below when they are referenced in the slides and if you have questions please ask them in [Litium forum](https://forum.litium.com/).